cwldev/docker-phpbb/README.md

 The image presumes you will use an sqLite database - if so, used the full path for your database file /var/phpbbdata/database If using any other database system, it's possible, but you'll have to connect to it.

+After the install wizard is finished, you'll want to remove the install directory.
+Do this from your docker host: docker exec -it phpBB rm -r /var/www/html/install

 Note: To update local files:
 git pull https://github.com/cwldev/docker-phpbb.git